 - Location: Homem river high valley

-Note: we are only listing trails that you can do in one day.
+Note: we only list trails you can do in one day.
 So, no long, multi-day trails here, but they do exist in Geres.

-If you are thinking of staying at least one night in Geres National Park and are wondering where to stay in Geres, you should know note that there are a huge variety of Hotels in Geres.
-From the small boutique hotels to bigger ones, from low budget hostels to more expensive Hotels and Spas.
-Here we’ll list some of our favorites Geres, Portugal Hotels.
+If you are thinking of staying at least one night in Geres National Park and are wondering where to stay in Geres, you should know note that there are a huge variety of Hotels in Geres, from small boutique hotels to bigger ones, from low-budget hostels to more expensive Hotels and Spas.
+Here we’ll list some of our favorite Geres’ Hotels.

-Hostel Geres is another great option in central Geres.
-If you are traveling on a tight budget this hostel is centrally located, very cheap and clean.
+Hostel Geres is an excellent option in central Geres.
+If you are traveling on a tight budget, this hostel is centrally located, very cheap, and clean.
 Due to the great prices, this hostel usually sells out very quickly…

 Best Hotel & Spa in Geres

-Tempus Hotel & Spa – Singular’s Hotels isn’t located in Peneda Geres National Park, but it’s close enough for you to be able to go there and return quickly.
-However, this hotel is amazing, with indoors and outdoors pools, spa treatments, wellness center and restaurant.
-If Geres wasn’t so great you could be tempted to stay the full day enjoying the hotel!
-Furthermore, it’s much cheaper than you would expect for so many amenities.
+Tempus Hotel & Spa – Singular’s Hotels isn’t located in Peneda Geres National Park, but it’s close enough for you to go there and return quickly.
+However, this hotel is amazing, with indoor and outdoor pools, spa treatments, a wellness center, and a restaurant.
+If Geres wasn’t so great, you could be tempted to stay the whole day enjoying the hotel!
+Furthermore, it’s much cheaper than expected for so many amenities.

 Finally, a historic hotel, the Águas do Gerês – Thermal & Spa Hotel.
-This is one of the oldest if not the oldest hotel in Geres.
+This is one of the oldest, if not the oldest, hotel in Geres.
 It still retains its old style but with new and modern comfort.
-If you want a thermal hotel inside Geres National Park, this is your option.
-With the plus, of being a historic and well-preserved hotel.
+This is your option if you want a thermal hotel inside Geres National Park.
+With the plus of being a historic and well-preserved hotel.

-Finally, in Peneda Geres National Park ( well, in Portugal, actually) we strongly advise you to use booking.com to book your accommodation.
-It’s easily the biggest provider in Portugal and in our experience almost always offers the best prices.
+Finally, in Peneda Geres National Park ( well, in Portugal), we strongly advise you to use booking.com to book your accommodation.
+It’s easily the most prominent provider in Portugal, and our experience almost always offers the best prices.